Water Damage Restoration

 Quality & Expert Water Damage Restoration

 Since 2002, Five Star has been providing much-needed water damage mitigation and repair services in Carmel, Westfield, Avon, Plainfield, Kokomo, Muncie, and all nearby Indianapolis communities.
-Request service today by calling us at (888) 593-1926.
+Request an estimate today by calling us at (888) 322-1291.
 Along with water damage repair, we also provide residential fire and smoke restoration, storm damage restoration, emergency services, and electrostatic disinfection.